microsoft/moaw/workshops/getting-started-with-aks/workshop.md

     claimName: rabbitmq-data
 ```

-Finally in the container spec, add a volume mount that references the volume.
+Finally, in the container spec, add a volume mount that references the volume.

 ```yaml
 - mountPath: /var/lib/rabbitmq/mnesia